7Ji/orangepi5-rkloader/README.md

 This is only bootloader image, the bootloader should work regardless of the distro you're using.
 However, some distros tend to hack their own u-boot booting scheme and does not follow [U-Boot Standard Boot](https://docs.u-boot.org/en/latest/develop/bootstd.html), including OPi's official images, and many of those popular "ARM-friendly distros".

 So, unless you know the distro you would boot with these bootloader images stick to the mainline booting scheme, you should not rely on the images here.
-And if you insist on doing so, adapt the booting configuration to the standard boot scheme.
+And if you insist on doing so, remember to adapt the booting configuration to the standard boot scheme.

 If you're using my pre-built [Arch Linux ARM images](https://github.com/7Ji/orangepi5-archlinuxarm) then the bootloader should work just fine, as I always follow the standard boot scheme.